 With your help, the Hand Drawn Map Association has assembled a large collection of maps in both physical and digital formats comprising an immense variety of unique interpretations of place.
 It has been an absolute pleasure to share these with you.

-The time has come to slow things down a bit in order to concentrate on other projects.
-Though the web archive will continue to be maintained and made available here at handmaps.org, the HDMA is no longer accepting maps for our website.
-Submissions for our physical archive will continue to be accepted via postal mail.
+The time has come to slow things down in order to concentrate on other projects.
+Though the web archive will continue to be maintained and made available at handmaps.org, the HDMA is no longer accepting maps for the collection.

 Thanks again and keep in touch,